IdentityToday/api-endpoint/README.md

    - If both `firstNames` and `fullNames` are provided, they must contain the same value.

 4. **Identity document validation**
+   - The business's country of registration is the country configured for the business record and is used to determine whether the individual is local or foreign for identity-document purposes.
-   - The endpoint derives the individual’s top-level `individualId` from the final merged nationality value.
+   - The endpoint derives the individual’s top-level `individualId` from the final merged `nationality` value.
-   - If the final merged `nationality` matches the business localisation, `idNumber` is required.
+   - If the final merged `nationality` matches the business's country of registration, `idNumber` is required.
-   - If the final merged `nationality` does not match the business localisation, `passportNumber` is required.
+   - If the final merged `nationality` does not match the business's country of registration, `passportNumber` is required.
    - If the required field is missing, the endpoint returns a specific error:
      - `idNumber is required for the specified nationality`
      - `passportNumber is required for the specified nationality`